radicle-foundation/radworks-governance/manual.md

 - Publish an new version of their proposal on the forum that incorporates feedback from the *Discussion* phase.
 Proposals in this stage should be posted under the [Active Proposals](https://community.radworks.org/c/governance/proposals/18) category on the forum.
 - If applicable, inlcude a draft of the executable proposal code for the community to review.
 See this template [INSERT LINK WHEN READY] for how the code should be presented.
 - Publish a corresponding Snapshot poll to your proposal.
 To initiate a Snapshot poll for Formal Review, you must be added as an 'author' in our Snapshot space.
 This measure is in place to prevent spam proposals.
 Please reach out to Shelby (shelb_ee#9785 on Discord) with the Ethereum address of the party posting your proposal.
-- At the top of the Snapshot poll, please include a links to both the Discussion and Formal Review forum posts.
+- At the top of the Snapshot poll, please include links to both the Discussion and Formal Review forum posts.
 - Proposal authors should include a link to the Snapshot poll at the top of their proposal draft on the forum.

 If a proposal does not pass _Formal Review_, it can be resubmitted in the next governance cycle.
 The new draft should take into account feedback from the community.
 Please include a note at the top of the resubmitted proposal explaining why it is being resubmitted and explitely list any changes that were made.